thewtex/thesis/strain_estimation/strain_estimation.rst

 positive.
 This is not true for the strain tensor; the principal strains can be positive (stretching) or negative (compression).
-In fact, due to the Poisson effect [Srinath2003]_, stretching of a material in one direction often causes stresses that drive compressions in the orthogonal directions, the signs of the principle strains are usually varied.
+In fact, due to the Poisson effect [Srinath2003]_, stretching of a material in one direction often causes stresses that drive compressions in the orthogonal directions, and the signs of the principle strains are usually varied.
 In 2D, if one of the principal strains is negative, the expression is no longer represented by an ellipse but by a hyperbola,